Crimean Tatar language: Cyrillic alphabet

+Sample

+Universal Declaration of Human Rights, Article 1:

+Bütün insanlar serbestlik, menlik ve uquqlarda musaviy olıp dünyağa keleler.
+Olar aqıl ve vicdan saibidirler ve biri-birilerinen qardaşçasına munasebette bulunmalıdırlar.

 Legal status

 The Crimean peninsula is internationally recognized as territory of Ukraine, but since the 2014 annexation by the Russian Federation is de facto administered as part of the Russian Federation.

 According to Russian law, by the April 2014 constitution of the Republic of Crimea and the 2017 Crimean language law, the Crimean Tatar language is a state language in Crimea alongside Russian and Ukrainian, while Russian is the state language of the Russian Federation, the language of interethnic communication, and required in public postings in the conduct of elections and referendums.

 In Ukrainian law, according to the constitution of the Autonomous Republic of Crimea, as published in Russian by its Verkhovna Rada, Russian and Crimean Tatar languages enjoy a "protected" (обеспечивается ... защита) status; every citizen is entitled, at his request (ходатайство), to receive government documents, such as "passport, birth certificate and others" in Crimean Tatar; but Russian is the language of interethnic communication and to be used in public life.
 According to the constitution of Ukraine, Ukrainian is the state language.
 Recognition of Russian and Crimean Tatar was a matter of political and legal debate.

 Before the Sürgünlik, the 18 May 1944 deportation by the Soviet Union of Crimean Tatars to internal exile in Uzbek SSR, Crimean Tatar had an official language status in the Crimean Autonomous Soviet Socialist Republic.

+The Government of Romania recognises the Crimean Tatar community and their language.
+Fifth of May is the official Tatar Language Day in Romania.

 Media

 The first Crimean Tatar newspaper was Terciman published in 1883-1918 by Ismail Gasprinsky.
 Some other Crimean Tatar media include: ATR, Qırım Aqiqat, Qırım, Meydan, Qırım Alemi, Avdet, Yañı Dünya, Yıldız.

+There are some Tatar magazines in Romania, as well as novels, dictionaries, poetry books, school books and science books.
+Some of the dictionaries are printed by the help of UDTTMR.

+Tatar learning rubrics called "Tatarşa üyrenemĭz" (Învățăm tătărește; "We learn Tatar") and the TV show "Romanya'dan Tatarlar" (Tătarii din România; "Tatars from Romania") were also broadcast on Romanian television.
+However, this version of the language is not supported in language keyboards or in machine translation.
+But there is a project trying to collect text data for Crimean Tatar (Romania).
+The project is titled as Crimean Tatar (Romania) Language Corpus, “this focuses on collecting text sources specifically for the Dobrujan Tatar dialect, adhering to a particular orthography and linguistic norm established by Taner Murat and the Tatar language section of the Faculty of Foreign Languages and Literatures at the University of Bucharest.”